Zhenzhong-Zhou/CMPT281_Project/README.md

 # CMPT281

-This is pure statics website.
+It is a pure and simple static website.
 It is only can preview in local URL.

 ### Homepage
 ![](images/homepage.png)